-Communication blind-spots: When an update is only shared in a certain channel, it may not reach the whole team.
-For example, if your developers are focused on GitHub or JIRA but you only post your updates in Slack, some team members might not get the update in time or overlook it completely.
+- Communication blind-spots: When an update is only shared in a certain channel, it may not reach the whole team.
+If your developers are focused on GitHub or JIRA but you only post your updates in Slack, some team members might not get the update in time or overlook it completely.

 The costs of poorly managed communication include:

-Lack of transparency: Missed updates can lead to certain team members or departments being left out of the loop, resulting in both loss of trust and loss of focus—if some departments aren’t working to the stated goals of the company.
+- Lack of transparency: Missed updates can lead to certain team members or departments being left out of the loop, resulting in both loss of trust and loss of focus—if some departments aren’t working toward the stated goals of the company.

-Cascade information sharing automatically on the right channels and in the right context.
-Imagine if you could write a project update and share it automatically on the related Slack channel and in the inbox of every project member—without all the copy and pasting, and definitely without arranging a 1 hour long Zoom call.
+- Cascade information sharing automatically on the right channels and in the right context.
+Imagine if you could write a project update and share it automatically on the related Slack channel and in the inbox of every project member—without all the copy and pasting, and definitely without arranging an hour-long video call.